TamerJAhmad/Python-Bootcamp/README.md

 This is one of my favorite childhood game and took a lot of fun mental gymnastics to code!
 I used a python list to add my answer choices to.
 I used the random module for the computer to create a unique experience each iteration and finally elif statements to compare to user input choice to figure who won the game.
 **skills learned: randomisation, python lists**

+**Day 5 - PyPassword Generator**
+This password generator takes input from a user how many letters, numbers and symbols they would like for their password to have.
+There is an easy version where it adds in order and a hard version that randomizes the character order of the password.
+**skills learned: for loops, range, code blocks**